tylim88/FirelordJS/README.md

 ## Trivial

 - The name Firelord is a reference to the [Firelord](https://avatar.fandom.com/wiki/Fire_Lord) of Avatar.
 - For learning purposes, don't clone this project.
 Instead, you should clone its sister project, [FireSageJS](https://github.com/tylim88/FireSageJS).
 FireSageJS is harder to code but less quirky, which means FireSageJS utilises more Typescripts techniques and is less trivial.
-FireSageJS was created after FirelordJS, so FireSageJS is much better when at code organization.
+FireSageJS was created after FirelordJS, so FireSageJS is much better at code organization and basically everything else.
 These factors make FireSageJS a much more ideal learning material than FirelordJS.

 ## Contributing